brycepaquette/customer-support-rag/notes.md

 # Customer Support RAG — Evaluation & Design Notes

+## Correction (Day 15, 2026-06-05) — Q8 is a corpus bug, not a retrieval bug

+While porting the Day 13 questions into `evals/eval_set.json`, I went to look up the ground-truth header name in `corpus/celonis-apis_req-tracing.html` and found the file has **zero `<p>` tags**.
+It's a 289 KB shell of JS bundle + nav chrome with a single `<h1>API Request Tracing</h1>` and no body content.
+The page is JS-rendered and the crawler captured an empty shell.

+A corpus-wide audit (`<p>` count per file) found **~40 docs (~13% of the corpus) are content-empty stubs**, including `celonis-apis_oauth-authentication.html`, all the `_models_*` schema reference pages, and most glossaries.

+**Implications:**

+- **Q8's diagnosis below is wrong.** The system refused correctly — there is no header name to retrieve.
+BM25 can't retrieve content that doesn't exist.
+The "rare term lost to high-freq token" classification doesn't apply here.
+- **Backlog item #1 (BM25) loses one of its three justifying instances.** It still helps MCP and "export" cases, but it's no longer "three confirmed cases of this class."
+- **New backlog item (top priority candidate): headless rescrape.** Re-ingest the stub pages with Playwright / a headless browser so JS-rendered content is captured.
+Without this, the eval upper bound is capped — questions whose ground truth lives only on a stub page can never be answered.
+- **Eval-set treatment:** Q4, Q6, and Q8 are encoded as `question_type="edge"` with the literal refusal string as `expected_answer`.
+Refusal correctness is now a first-class metric.

+The original Day 13 analysis is preserved below as the historical record.
+Strike-through would be dishonest; the misdiagnosis itself is the lesson — answers verified from the corpus only, not from intuition about what the corpus "should" contain.

+---

 ## Day 13 — 10-question eval (2026-06-05)

 **Setup:** top_k=3, sentence-transformers all-MiniLM-L6-v2, chromadb (cosine), claude-sonnet-4-6, refusal-mode system prompt, hybrid confidence = `min(claude_self_confidence, top_sim)`.